 Value for money – * * * *

 Rooms – * * *

 How we spent our first day in Kausani?

 We wanted to keep our stay at leisure since we had just one day to relax and enjoy.
 So, we decided to stay at the hotel and just laze around.
 When we reached the hotel at around 5 pm, we didn’t go to our room, instead, we checked out the property and took Nemit to the play area.
 He was so happy to finally have something of his interest, I know he was clearly bored in the cab.

 And, he met some people there who definitely had a good time looking at his mischievous stunts.

-Next day morning, we went for a nature walk, strolling a few km uphill from the hotel.
+The next day morning, we went for a nature walk, strolling a few km uphill from the hotel.
 The weather was pleasant and the morning view of the Himalayan peaks was breathtaking.
 We had a fun morning and spent an hour exploring the nearby beautiful flora and fauna.
-There was a small tea garden nearby and we tried to get some movie style pictures standing in the center of the garden.
-However, it was little difficult to try some stunts with Nemit.
+There was a small tea garden nearby and we tried to get some Bollywood style pictures standing in the center of the garden.
+However, it was a little difficult to try some stunts with Nemit.
 We managed to get a few good shots though.

 And now, it’s time to move on to the next station where Priyanka Patwari will share her take on the theme ‘Summer’ on her blog Flavors of World.
 Visit her blog and show some love.